 Munich Cyber Security Conference (MCSC) 2026

-The conference places particular emphasis on leadership responsibility across sectors and explores how coordinated, cross-border, and cross-industry approaches can strengthen resilience against evolving cyber threats.
+The conference placed particular emphasis on leadership responsibility across sectors and explored how coordinated, cross-border, and cross-industry approaches can strengthen resilience against evolving cyber threats.
 By fostering strategic exchange and forward-looking debate, the MCSC contributes to shaping the future direction of cyber security policy worldwide.

 Munich Security Conference (MSC) 2026

-Building on its engagement since 2024, the Aspen Institute Germany is continuing to actively contribute to the Munich Security Conference (MSC) in 2026.
-Through a series of official and unofficial side events, Aspen Germany creates spaces for in-depth discussion on contemporary security challenges, democratic resilience, and geopolitical competition.
+Building on its engagement since 2024, the Aspen Institute Germany continued to actively contribute to the Munich Security Conference (MSC) in 2026.
+Through a series of official and unofficial side events, Aspen Germany created spaces for in-depth discussion on contemporary security challenges, democratic resilience, and geopolitical competition.

-On Saturday, February 14, 2026, Aspen Institute Germany is organizing, together with various partners, a series of high-level discussions on the sidelines of the Munich Security Conference.
-The day will begin with an official MSC-side event panel discussion titled “Weapons of Mass Persuasion: Evaluating the Growth of Influence-for-Hire Networks in Hybrid Warfare,” co-hosted with Tagesspiegel and Amerikahaus Munich.
-Taking place from 11:00 a.m. to 1:00 p.m. at Amerikahaus Munich (upstairs), the panel will examine the increasing role of commercialized influence operations in contemporary hybrid conflict environments.
-Registration details will be announced in due course.
+On Saturday, February 14, 2026, Aspen Institute Germany organized, together with various partners, a series of high-level discussions on the sidelines of the Munich Security Conference.
+The day began with an official MSC-side event panel discussion titled “Weapons of Mass Persuasion: Evaluating the Growth of Influence-for-Hire Networks in Hybrid Warfare,” co-hosted with Tagesspiegel and Amerikahaus Munich.
+Taking place from 11:00 a.m. to 1:00 p.m. at Amerikahaus Munich, the panel examined the increasing role of commercialized influence operations in contemporary hybrid conflict environments.

-This will be followed by an official MSC-side event Oxford-style debate on “Keeping the Peace or Fueling the Fire?
+This was followed by an official MSC-side event Oxford-style debate on “Keeping the Peace or Fueling the Fire?
 The Future of Nuclear Deterrence,” co-hosted with Amerikahaus Munich, Tagesspiegel and the Academic Association for Security Studies (BSH).
-Scheduled from 1:00 p.m. to 3:00 p.m. at Amerikahaus Munich, the debate will bring together differing perspectives on the role of nuclear deterrence in today’s security landscape and its implications for international stability.
+Scheduled from 1:00 p.m. to 3:00 p.m. at Amerikahaus Munich, the debate brought together differing perspectives on the role of nuclear deterrence in today’s security landscape and its implications for international stability.

-The series of events will conclude with a panel discussion titled “Defending Democracy: Countering Information Manipulation in Eastern and Southeastern Europe,” co-hosted with the Southeast Europe Association e.V.
+The series of events concluded with a panel discussion titled “Defending Democracy: Countering Information Manipulation in Eastern and Southeastern Europe,” co-hosted with the Southeast Europe Association e.V.
 (SOG).
-Taking place from 4:00 p.m. to 5:30 p.m. at Mindspace Viktualienmarkt, the discussion will focus on challenges to democratic institutions posed by information manipulation and explore policy responses and resilience-building measures in the region.
+Taking place from 4:00 p.m. to 5:30 p.m. at Mindspace Viktualienmarkt, the discussion focused on challenges to democratic institutions posed by information manipulation and explored policy responses and resilience-building measures in the region.